-MCollective has many agents and actions, in isolation they can be useful but they are best used in combinations as a series of requests.
+Choria has many agents and actions, in isolation they can be useful but they are best used in combinations forming part of a larger Orchestration.
 Thus far people had to write Ruby code interacting with the RPC API to do that - there has been no higher level scripting system.

 Choria is hardly ever stand alone in any infrastructure, there are always other sources of truth, other APIs etc. Imagine you might want node lists from Consul or etcd, or some YAML file.
 Imagine you want to notify webhooks, or run arbitrary shell scripts, or call to systems like Slack for notification or speak to Razor to provision nodes or Terraform for EC2 resources - all of these would be tasks or data stores you’d wish to incorporate in such a script.

 Choria Playbooks is a system that lets you write sets of tasks, inputs, discovery rules and so forth to solve complex infrastructure orchestration problems.
 Playbooks are written using the familiar Puppet Language and can be documented using the standard Puppet Strings utility.

-While Playbooks are MCollective centered they support integrating a range of 3rd party components into your flows.
+While Playbooks are Choria Agent centered they support integrating a range of 3rd party components into your flows.

 By way of an example here is typical use case I have in mind:

-Here we want a playbook that can upgrade one of the 2 tiers - alfa or bravo - by using a number of MCollective agents such as haproxy, nrpe, puppet, appmgr (used to manage our internal app) etc.
+Here we want a playbook that can upgrade one of the 2 tiers - alfa or bravo - by using a number of Choria Agents such as haproxy, nrpe, puppet, appmgr (used to manage our internal app) etc.

 We want to do: